giga-sec/gigaSec-Tech-Notes/3. Notes/4 - Transport Layer.md

 ---
 A protocol will be selected
-The received data will be divided for easier transmission.
+Received data will be divided for easier transmission.

 (**TCP** pieces are called **_segments_**)
 (**UDP** pieces are called **_datagrams_**)